codemonstur/simplexml/README.md

 This project has the following characteristics; correct XML parsing, small, few dependencies, thread-safe, user friendly API, secure.

+Version 3.0.0 depends on Java 16.
+For Java 8 support you have to use 2.9.0 or earlier.

 ## How to use

 The unit tests in [src/test/java/unittests](https://github.com/codemonstur/simplexml/tree/master/src/test/java/unittests) can give you a good idea of the capabilities of SimpleXml.